 Putting together and chopping the ingredients, then watching as the onions soften in butter or the spices sizzle and bloom in oil, may be fairly meditative.
-You can stand back and take care of other business once the liquid (stock or water) has been added, and the cooking has started, but the scrumptious fragrances of the meal you’ve been preparing will start to fill the house.
+You can stand back and take care of other business once the liquid (stock or water) has been added and the cooking has started, but the delicious fragrances of the meal you’ve been preparing will start to fill the house.

 If you’ve made a large pot of soup, defrosting it is a good idea before reheating it.
 You don’t want it to lose its freshness.
 You can thaw it out in the fridge or microwave it for a quick reheat.
 But you should avoid reheating the same soup more than once.
 This way, you won’t expose the dish to harmful bacteria.

 Can you Reheat Soup Twice?